Transgender rights in the United States: Trump presidency (2025–present)

-Federal

-As part of his 2024 presidential campaign, Donald Trump stated that if elected, he would sign an executive order instructing every federal agency to cease the promotion of sex or gender transition at any age as well as ask Congress to pass a bill stating that the United States will only recognize two genders as determined at birth, and promised to crackdown on gender-affirming care for all ages.
-Additionally, Trump stated that he would make hospitals and health care providers that provide transitional hormones or surgery no longer qualify for federal funding, including Medicare and Medicaid funding.
-Trump has also stated he will push to prohibit hormonal and surgical intervention for minors in all 50 states.
+As part of his 2024 presidential campaign, Donald Trump stated that, if elected, he would sign an executive order instructing every federal agency to cease the promotion of sex or gender transition at any age as well as ask Congress to pass a bill stating that the United States will only recognize two genders as determined at birth, and promised to crackdown on gender-affirming care for all ages.
+Additionally, he stated that he would make hospitals and health care providers that provide transitional hormones or surgery ineligible for federal funding, including Medicare and Medicaid funding, and that he would push to prohibit hormonal and surgical intervention for minors in all 50 states.
+He followed through with a series of executive orders after he took office.

 Executive Order 14168

-On the January 20, 2025, shortly after being inaugurated, President Donald Trump signed an Executive Order, which defined sex in the eyes of the federal government as a male-female binary, with "female" and "male" defined as "a person belonging, at conception to the sex that produces the large reproductive cell" and a "person belonging, at conception, to the sex that produces the small reproductive cell" respectively.
+On January 20, 2025, shortly after his inauguration ceremony, Trump signed the executive order that requires federal agencies to treat sex as a male–female binary, with "female" and "male" defined as "a person belonging, at conception to the sex that produces the large reproductive cell" and a "person belonging, at conception, to the sex that produces the small reproductive cell" respectively.
 The order also mandated that: